-Even if we successfully obtain approval for, produce and distribute Furoscix, its success will be dependent on the proper use of Furoscix by patients, healthcare professionals and caregivers.
+Even if we successfully obtain approval for, produce and distribute FUROSCIX, its success will be dependent on the proper use of FUROSCIX by patients, healthcare professionals and caregivers.

-While we have designed Furoscix to be operable by patients, caregivers and healthcare practitioners in a home environment after limited training, we cannot control the successful use of the product by patients, caregivers and healthcare professionals.
-We make use of packaging, instructions for use, quick reference guide and training video components to provide guidance to users of Furoscix, but we cannot ensure that the product will be used properly.
+While we believe FUROSCIX can be self-administered by patients, caregivers and healthcare practitioners in a home environment after limited training, we cannot control the successful use of the product by patients, caregivers and healthcare professionals.
+We make use of packaging, instructions for use, quick reference guide and training video components to provide guidance to users of FUROSCIX, but we cannot ensure that the product will be used properly.

-For example, in our Phase 3 PDCV study, there were four cases in which the Furoscix administered doses fell below the predefined criteria.
+For example, in our Phase 3 PDCV study, there were four cases in which the FUROSCIX administered doses fell below the predefined criteria.
 One case was determined to be a dispensing failure, and the remaining three cases were determined to be caused by an undetected incomplete filling of the sc2Wear Infusor, likely due to user errors.
 As a result, the study did not meet its specified primary endpoints.
-We cannot ensure that improvements made to our quick reference guide and instructions for use will improve the ability of patients, healthcare professionals and caregivers to administer treatment using our device, if the product is approved.
-If we are not successful in promoting the proper use of Furoscix, if approved, by patients, healthcare professionals and caregivers, we may not be able to achieve market acceptance or effectively commercialize Furoscix.
+If we are not successful in promoting the proper use of FUROSCIX, if approved, by patients, healthcare professionals and caregivers, we may not be able to achieve market acceptance or effectively commercialize FUROSCIX.

-Even in the event of proper use of Furoscix by patients, healthcare professionals and caregivers, individual devices may fail.
+Even in the event of proper use of FUROSCIX by patients, healthcare professionals and caregivers, individual devices may fail.

-We have increased manufacturing capabilities for production of Furoscix, but increasing scale of production inherently creates increased risk of manufacturing errors.
+We have increased manufacturing capabilities for production of FUROSCIX but increasing scale of production inherently creates increased risk of manufacturing errors.
 We may not be able to adequately inspect every device that is produced, and it is possible that individual devices may fail to perform as designed.
-Manufacturing errors could negatively impact market acceptance of Furoscix, result in negative press coverage, or increase the risk that we may be sued.
+Manufacturing errors could negatively impact market acceptance of FUROSCIX, result in negative press coverage, or increase the risk that we may be sued.